FunctionFoundry/react-set-animate/README.md

 ### ES5 require

-CommonJS code compiled to ES5 is available in the lib directory.
+CommonJS code compiled to ES5 is available in the build directory.

 ```
 var Animate = require('react-set-animate').Animate;